DC | MD | VA Cerebral Palsy Attorney

 Our lawyers have relationships with top medical experts who can review your child’s case.
 Based on their recommendations, we can create a custom legal strategy to maximize your chances of securing a full and fair settlement or verdict in your favor.

-Find Out How Our Lawyers Can Help Your Family
+Find Out How Our Birth Injury Lawyers Can Help Your Family

 Are you thinking about pursuing a lawsuit for cerebral palsy that may have been caused by medical negligence?
-Our D.C. cerebral palsy attorney would be happy to speak with you about your options for pursuing compensation.
+Our D.C. cerebral palsy attorney would like to speak with you about your options for pursuing compensation.

 While cerebral palsy is not reversible, financial compensation can help ensure your child has access to the care they need to thrive and be safe.
 Compensation may also cover their lost wages if they might not be able to work in the future.